-7.18.
+7.20.
 Support Vehicles

 If tendering any support vehicles other than Refuellers as part of the tender, provide details relating to the support vehicles.
+Please indicate if any support vehicles proposed are to be included in the proposal with an Aircraft or separately priced.
+Do not submit any pricing in this stage of the tender.

-7.19.
+7.21.
 Additional Capabilities